-Mike Goudzwaard (he/him/his) is the Associate Director of Learning Innovation at the Dartmouth Center for the Advancement of Learning (DCAL) at Dartmouth College.
+Mike Goudzwaard (he/him/his) is the Senior Associate Director of Learning Innovation at the Dartmouth Center for the Advancement of Learning (DCAL).
 In this role, Mike oversees a diverse portfolio of learning initiatives, fostering innovation in teaching and learning through community engagement, emerging pedagogies, and educational technology.
 He has collaborated with various campus stakeholders to expand access to education and improve learning outcomes.
 Mike also leads strategic partnerships and advises on the design and development of both residential and online learning experiences.

 Mike has been instrumental in implementing several high-impact initiatives at Dartmouth.
-He directs the Accessible Dartmouth Initiative, a multi-year, donor-funded curricular redesign project aimed at supporting neurodiverse learners and student mental health.
+He directs the Accessible Dartmouth Initiative, a curricular redesign project aimed at supporting neurodiverse learners and student mental health and wellbeing.
 He also developed a faculty engagement and funding program in partnership with Thayer's Design Initiative at Dartmouth (DIAD), integrating design thinking across the curriculum.
-Additionally, he co-chairs the Provost Advisory Committee on Classrooms, advising on classroom design, use, and investment.
+In 2025, he co-founded the Teaching with Generative AI Initiative, a partnership of partners across campus.

-Mike co-authored a chapter titled, "An Ecology of Change in Higher Education," in the edited volume Recentering Learning, expected to be published in 2024 by Johns Hopkins Press.
+Mike co-authored a chapter titled, "An Ecology of Change in Higher Education," in the edited volume Recentering Learning: Complexity, Resilience, and Adaptability in Higher Education (2024, Johns Hopkins Press).
+In 2024, he completed the Dartmouth LEADS program.

 Prior to his current role, Mike spent six years as a Learning Designer, during which he led DartmouthX, the institution's open online learning initiative.
 The Professional Certificate in C Programming series that he co-led was awarded the edX Prize for Exceptional Contributions in Online Teaching and Learning.
 He also received the inaugural Dartmouth Lone Pine Excellence Award for Innovation along with the organizing committee of the DELTA Summit, an international conference on experiential education.